What is Albinism?

 Albinism is a genetically inherited condition resulting in reduced pigment in the skin, eyes, and hair.

-Approximately one in every 1,400 births in Tanzania is one with albinism.
+Approximately one in every 1,400 children born in Tanzania is born with albinism.
 This is the highest rate in all of Africa and a significantly higher rate than in Europe and North America, where approximately one in 20,000 people has albinism.

-SHADE’s beliefs couldn’t be further from those beliefs.
-We believe in the deep LOVE that Jesus Christ has for them.
-We believe they are worthy of life and worthy of love.
-We feel called and convicted to protect, equip, and empower these ones with albinism.
+We believe in the deep LOVE that Jesus has for people with albinism.
+We believe they are worthy of life and worthy of love and feel called to protect, equip, and empower them.